minicomp/ed/documentation.md

 ## Blockquotes

 *The Narrative of the Life* also includes several blockquotes.
 You can also find another example of blockquote use in the footnote of "O Captain!
 My Captain!"
-Simple blockquotes are simple enough in Kramdown:
+Simple blockquotes are simple enough in kramdown:

 ~~~
 > This is to certify that I, the undersigned, have given the bearer, my servant, full liberty to go to Baltimore, and spend the Easter holidays.